determined-ai/determined/examples/computer_vision/byol_pytorch/README.md

 Run the following command to kick off self-supervised training: `det -m <master host:port> experiment create -f config/const-cifar10.yaml .`

-To run a more extensive validation with longer classifier training, first find the experiment ID of your self-supervised training.
-Then run `python evaluate_result.py --experiment-id=<id> --classifier-train-epochs=<number>`.

 The other configurations can be run by specifying the appropriate configuration file in place of `const-cifar10.yaml`.

+To run classifier training and validation on a completed self-supervised training:

+1. Find the experiment ID of your self-supervised training.
+2. Run `python evaluate_result.py --experiment-id=<id> --classifier-train-epochs=<number>`

+This is necessary for ImageNet, where `hyperparameters.validate_with_classifier` is set to `false` during self-supervised training due to the time it takes to train the classifier.
+Other configs have `hyperparameters.validate_with_classifier` set to true to collect `test_accuracy` during the self-supervised training.

 ## Results